ttungl/HeteroArchGen4M2S/README.md

 2. Suppose that you are under the `multi2sim-5.0\HeteroArchGen4M2S$` directory:

 	* `sudo vim create_sim_configs_files.py` to configure your architecture.
-This file includes many parameters that need to be configured, such as:
+This file includes many parameters that need to be configured.

 	* For CPU cores, a set of CPU includes two cores.
 Each core in the set can have its own L1$ (Data&Instr) or it can share the Instruction-L1$ with the other core in that set. by enabling `L1_Inst_shared` flag in the CPU Memory Parameters settings.